Missing trampers: Severe weather warning issued for Nelson area

 Anyone with information should contact police on 105 and quote event number P042228949.

-Police will issue an update on the search later today.
+Police will issue an update on the search today.